yenk/lumi/content/talk/j4all/index.md

 event_url: https://conferences.law.stanford.edu/futurelaw/
 # location: Palo Alto, Stanford University
 summary: Empowering Access to Justice for All by leveraging cutting-edge Legal AI, I'm architecting a scalable platform that converges transformer-based LLMs, MLOps, and cloud-native technologies.
-abstract: "Revolutionizing Access to Justice: Harnessing the power of Large Language Models (LLMs) and cloud-native technologies, I'm developing a scalable Legal AI platform that bridges the justice gap.
+abstract: "Revolutionizing Access to Justice: Harnessing the power of Large Language Models (LLMs) and cloud-native technologies, I'm developing a scalable Legal AI platform that bridges the justice gap based fact-finding patterns.
 By democratizing AI-driven legal innovation, this solution enables equitable access to justice, empowering marginalized communities and fostering a more just society."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2025-04-08T13:00:00Z"
-date_end: "2030-06-01T15:00:00Z"
+# date_end: "2030-06-01T15:00:00Z"
 all_day: true

 # Schedule page publish date (NOT talk date).